utherp0/thoughtengine/README.md

 The definition tries to model the conceptual memory of a human being, and does it using the following different types of information:

-The Instance
+The Statement

-An instance is a singular piece of information based on a name-value pair.
+A statement is a singular piece of information based on a name-value pair.
 The Thought Engine will not implement the concepts of lists of information, but rather and more simply store multiple name-value pairs with the same name, i.e. the name will not be unique within the memory.

-The Instance acts as an atomic piece of memory, and instances themselves can be associated with higher level currencies (defined in this section) to imply ownership, but can also be non-associated.
+The Statement acts as an atomic piece of memory, and statements themselves can be associated with higher level currencies (defined in this section) to imply ownership, but can also be non-associated.

-It will be the job of Memes to generate additional memories that associate instances, and other instances.
+It will be the job of Memes to generate additional memories that associate statements, and other statements.

-Important – the Instance will also have within its data the ability to state a 'not' state.
-This will allow Thought Engines to maintain one form of Instance and not have external logic (although external logic will be implemented in Memes for association and inference).
-In action this means that the Thought Engine will have instances such as - “colour:black” “colour:white” “colour:NOT blue”.
-This inclusion of NOT logic in the value itself allows for a much more simplistic and easy to interpret data set without extraneous 'extra-instance' logic.
+Important – the Statement will also have within its data the ability to state a 'not' state.
+This will allow Thought Engines to maintain one form of Statement and not have external logic (although external logic will be implemented in Memes for association and inference).
+In action this means that the Thought Engine will have statements such as - “colour:black” “colour:white” “colour:NOT blue”.
+This inclusion of NOT logic in the value itself allows for a much more simplistic and easy to interpret data set without extraneous 'extra-statement' logic.
 The goal is to make the memories simple to store and interpret without having to maintain extra information alongside the memories.

-As previous stated the instances can be associated to higher level currency elements but the inference is never stored in the instance itself.
-It is the job of the higher level currency components to maintain the association and keep the instances agnostic.
+As previous stated the statements can be associated to higher level currency elements but the inference is never stored in the statement itself.
+It is the job of the higher level currency components to maintain the association and keep the statements agnostic.

 The Type